LukasBDHBW/Study_Llama_mini/README.md

 </p>

 # Comparative Analysis of Llama 7B base and finetuned model & efficient distilling of Llama 1.4B

-## Overview
-This project focuses on the retraining and comparison of the Llama 2 model and a mini version of a Large Language Model (LLM) using data science educational data.
-Our goal is to analyze the effectiveness of these models in processing and understanding data science-related content.

 ## How to Run
 For preprocessing and evaluation, an OpenAI API key is required, which should be written into a `config.ini` file in the following format: